-Key Audit Matter How the scope of our audit responded to the Key Audit Matter Evans Acquisition Our procedures included, but were not limited to: On 23 December 2020, the Group completed the acquisition of the Evans brand, and the e-commerce and wholesale businesses ("Evans Assets") for cash consideration of £23.1m (A\$40.2m) in cash.
-During the 52-week period ending 27 June 2021, the accounting for the acquisition of Evans assets was finalised.
-In accordance with Australian Accounting Standards the assets and liabilities of the acquired business are initially recognised at fair value.
-The fair value of the net assets acquired is \$17.1m with a residual goodwill balance identified of \$23.1m.
-Accounting for the acquisition of a business includes the determination of whether the transaction is the acquisition of a business or the acquisition of assets in accordance with AASB 3 Business Combinations as the accounting consequences are different.
-Identifying and determining the fair value of acsumptions.
-In finalising the accounting for the business combination, management engaged an external valuation expert to assist.
-Management's accounting for the acquisition included: Determining that the transaction is the acquisition of al business.
-Identification of all assets acquired, and liabilities assumed.
-Appropriate measurement at fair value of the assets acquired and liabilities assumed.
-Reading the Purchase Agreement to understand the terms and conditions of the transaction and identify the date that CCX acquired control of Evans.
-Evaluating management's assessment that the acquisition should be accounted for as the acquisition of a business in accordance with the requirements of the accounting standards.
-Assessing the completeness of the assets acquired and liabilities assumed in management's workings, including the recognition of assets and liabilities that had not previously been recognised by Evans, including the recognised by Evans, including customer relationships and brand.
-Assessing the competence, independence and objectivity of the external valuation expert engaged by management.
-Obtaining, reading, and understanding the finalised Purchase Price Allocation (PPA) report as prepared by management's external valuation expert.
-In conjunction with our own internal valuation specialists, assessing management's procedures and assumptions in determining the fair value of the assets acquired and liabilities assumed.
+How the scope of our audit responded to the Key Audit Matter

+Our procedures included, but were not limited to:

+- Reading the Purchase Agreement to understand the terms and conditions of the transaction and identify the date that CCX acquired control of Evans. - Evaluating management's assessment that the acquisition should be accounted for as the acquisition of a business in accordance with the requirements of the accounting standards. - Assessing the completeness of the assets acquired and liabilities assumed in management's workings, including the recognition of assets and liabilities that had not previously been recognised by Evans, including customer relationships and brand. - Assessing the competence, independence and objectivity of the external valuation expert engaged by management. - Obtaining, reading, and understanding the finalised Purchase Price Allocation (PPA) report as prepared by management's external valuation expert. - In conjunction with our own internal valuation specialists, assessing management's procedures and assumptions in determining the fair value of the assets acquired and liabilities assumed.
 This was done by performing a benchmark analysis over assumptions including discount rate, long term growth rates, contributory asset charges and royalty relief rates by comparing management's assumptions to data from other independent sources to assess the appropriateness of key financial assumptions applied in the PPA.
-This permitted an independent challenge to the assumptions in the PPA.
-Assessment of the cash flows previously incurred by the seller, evaluating City Chic management ability to achieve the forecast.
-Considering the tax consequences of the various assets acquired and liabilities assumed and recalculating the deferred tax balances as part of the net assets acquired; and Testing the acquisition costs incurred were appropriately expensed and valud by selecting a sample of invoices.
+This permitted an independent challenge to the assumptions in the PPA. - Assessment of the cash flows included within the valuation model for customer relationships and brand, by considering the cash flows previously incurred by the seller, evaluating City Chic management ability to achieve the forecast cash flows since acquisition and considering cash flows subsequent to year end, to form an independent assessment over the reasonability of management's ability to forecast. - Considering the tax consequences of the various assets acquired and liabilities assumed and recalculating the deferred tax balances as part of the net assets acquired. - Recalculating the goodwill recognised as the residual balance, being the difference between the consideration paid and the fair value of the net assets acquired; and - Testing the acquisition costs incurred were appropriately expensed and valid by selecting a sample of invoices.